Real Estate Closing Software: AI Tools for Agents

+Real estate closing software keeps your transactions from falling apart between contract and keys.
 Missing a contingency deadline costs your client money.
 Missing an inspection period costs them their deposit.
 Missing a disclosure requirement can cost you your license.
-The average real estate transaction involves 30-50 pages of contracts, addenda, and disclosures — and every one of them has dates, conditions, and clauses that need to be tracked.
+The average transaction involves 30-50 pages of contracts, addenda, and disclosures — and every one has dates, conditions, and clauses that need tracking.

-AI contract review tools scan your purchase agreements, flag risky clauses, extract key dates into a timeline, and alert you before deadlines pass.
-They don’t replace your transaction coordinator or your attorney, but they catch the things that slip through when you’re managing six deals simultaneously.
+The best real estate closing software now includes AI-powered contract review that scans purchase agreements, flags risky clauses, extracts key dates into a timeline, and alerts you before deadlines pass.
+These tools don’t replace your transaction coordinator or attorney, but they catch what slips through when you are managing six deals simultaneously.

-Here is what’s available, what each tool actually does, and which ones are worth the investment.
+Here is what is available, what each closing and contract review tool does, and which ones are worth the investment.

 AI contract review tools flag potential issues.
 They do not provide legal advice.
 For any clause you don’t understand or any term you want to negotiate, consult a real estate attorney licensed in your state.